G-dH/custom-hot-corners-extended/README.md

 ## Contribution

 Contributions are welcome and I will try my best to answer quickly to all suggestions.
 I'd really appreciate corrections of my bad english.

+### Translations

+You can contribute with translation to your language, source `.pot` file can be generated using

+    make pot

+command within the cloned git repository, then you can use `Poedit` application for translation and export to `.po` file.

+### Buy me a coffe

 If you like my work and want to keep me motivated, you can also buy me a coffee:
 [buymeacoffee.com/georgdh](buymeacoffee.com/georgdh)